Jussie Smollett lawyers get more time to prepare arguments

 CHICAGO (AP) — A judge on Monday granted lawyers for Jussie Smollett more time to prepare arguments on several issues, including whether they can introduce a key witness’s previous conviction for battery.

-Cook County Judge James Linn Linn scheduled the next hearing in the case for Aug.
+Cook County Judge James Linn scheduled the next hearing in the case for Aug.
 26.

+“Like many people in Chicago, when I first heard of the Smollett case … I was absolutely certain that he was guilty based on the media coverage,” attorney Nenye Uche told reporters.
+“But I can say now categorically, looking at the evidence, hundreds of pages so far, and there are many, many more to look at, so far it’s obvious to us he’s absolutely innocent.”

+Uche and the other attorneys would not elaborate about the evidence, saying that it would be disclosed in court.

-Progress on the case was slowed by accusations that one of Smollett’s attorneys, Nenye Uche, had spoken to the two men the actor allegedly hired to help him carry out the attack.
-Special Prosecutor Dan Webb argued that was a conflict of interest.
+Uche was at the center of a legal dispute that slowed progress in the case, as Special Prosecutor Dan Webb argued that Uche had a conflict of interest because he had spoken to the two men who Smollett allegedly hired to help him carry out the attack.

-Linn on Friday ordered that Uche could remain on the case but prohibited him from questioning the two brothers, Abinbola and Olabinjo Osudairo, should the case go to trial.
+But on Friday, Linn ordered that Uche could remain on the case but prohibited him from questioning the two brothers, Abinbola and Olabinjo Osudairo, should the case go to trial.

 Uche told the judge on Monday that he needed more time to prepare arguments on several pre-trial motions, including the defense’s hope to introduce evidence about the older brother’s prior conviction.